 Norton highlighted that phishing emails and scams top the list of threats.
 During the past quarter, there were three topics that scammers capitalized on: COVID-19, cupid, and culture.

 Looking ahead, Norton predicts that consumers will again see a surge in tax season scams.
 Like clockwork, cybercriminals have begun to exploit the upcoming tax season.
 New scams create a false sense of urgency with an email or text message informing victims that they have a limited time to claim child tax credits.
 Victims have been led to spoofed IRS phishing pages that collect their username, password, and social security number, among other personal information.
+One way to avoid illicit spread of your personal information online is to use privacy tools such as Incogni which makes sure your private data is being opted out from online data brokers.

 More from CyberNews: